The department offers a minor consisting of six one-semester departmental courses in music.

 Students will be charged the cost of lessons; some ensembles carry lab fees.
 Applicable fees/rates are published on the music department website.

-The minor in music is available at Fordham College at Rose Hill and at Lincoln Center.
-Students in the Fordham School of Professional and Continuing Studies may minor in music only if they receive the approval of their advising dean and/or department, and their schedules are sufficiently flexible to permit them to take day courses at the Rose Hill or Lincoln Center campuses.
+The minor in music is available at Fordham College at Rose Hill and Fordham College at Lincoln Center.
+Students in Fordham's School of Professional and Continuing Studies may minor in music only if they receive the approval of their advising dean and/or department, and their schedules are sufficiently flexible to permit them to take day courses at the Rose Hill or Lincoln Center campuses.